Import and explore a map

 - In the Catalog pane, right-click the World Major Rivers layer package and choose Add To Current Map.

 The World Major Rivers layer appears on the map.
-You can see the Niger River passing through Mali, but it is drawn with oversized symbology that isn't appropriate for this scale.
+You can see the Niger River passing through Mali, but the symbology is difficult to see.
+Next, you will update the symbology to make the river more visible.

 Change layer symbology

-Next, you'll pick a new symbol for the river layer.
+Next, you'll choose a new symbol for the World Major Rivers layer.

 - In the Contents pane, right-click World Major Rivers and choose Symbology.